LucDuponcheelAtGitHub/timeHybrids/README.md

 The DSL is both one the *domain of the book*, *reality*, being part of *physisc*, and one for the its *foundations*, being part of *mathematics*.

-For the domain of the book, it uses verbose notation that, more or less, corresponds to the one used in physics.
+For the domain of the book, it uses notation that, more or less, corresponds to the one used in physics.

-For its foundations, it uses verbose notation that, more or less, corresponds to the one used in mathematics.
+For its foundations, it uses notation that, more or less, corresponds to the one used in mathematics.

 In what follows `Scala` is not explicitly mentioned any more.